Causal Abstraction: A Theoretical Foundation for Mechanistic Interpretability: Introduction

 \section{Introduction}

-We take the fundamental aim of explainable artificial intelligence to be to explain \emph{why} an AI model makes the predictions it does.
+We take the fundamental aim of explainable artificial intelligence to be explaining \emph{why} a model makes the predictions it does.
 For many purposes the paradigm of explanation is causal explanation \citep{Woodward2003, pearl:2019}, elucidating counterfactual difference-making details of the mechanisms underlying model behavior.
 However, not just any causal explanation will be apt.
 There is an obvious sense in which we already know all the low-level causal facts about a deep learning model.
 After all, we can account for every aspect of model behavior in terms of real-valued vectors, activation functions, and weight tensors.
-The problem, of course, is that these low-level explanations are typically not \emph{transparent} to humans---they fail to instill understanding of the high-level principles underlying the model's behavior \citep{Lipton18, Creel2020}.
+The problem, of course, is that these low-level explanations are typically not \emph{transparent} to humans---they fail to instill an understanding of the high-level principles underlying model behavior \citep{Lipton18, Creel2020} that can guide human action \citep{Karimi2021, Karimi2023}.

 In many contexts it can be quite straightforward to devise simple algorithms for tasks that operate on human-intelligible concepts.
-The crucial question is, under what conditions does such a transparent algorithm constitute a \emph{faithful interpretation} \citep{Jacovi2020} of the known, but opaque low-level details of a black box model?
-This is the motivating question for the explainable AI subfield known as \emph{interpretability}, and the question takes on particular significance for \emph{mechanistic interpretability}, which is precisely aimed at analyzing the components of a black box model in terms of a transparent algorithm \citep{vig2020causal,olah2020zoom, geiger-etal:2020:blackbox, finlayson-etal-2021-causal, elhage2021mathematical, chan2022causal, wang2023interpretability, Nandagrok}.
+The crucial question is, under what conditions does such a transparent algorithm constitute a \emph{faithful interpretation} \citep{Jacovi2020} of the known, but opaque, low-level details of a black box model?
+This is the motivating question for the explainable AI subfield known as \emph{interpretability}.
+The question takes on particular significance for \emph{mechanistic interpretability},\footnote{\cite{Saphra2024} argue that the term `mechanistic interpretability' often signals not a single research program, but rather a cultural identity within the AI alignment community \citep{olah2020zoom, elhage2021mathematical, wang2023interpretability, Nandagrok}.
+However, they also note that there is a natural `narrow' technical reading of the term, where the concern is specifically with \emph{causal} analyses of models' internal mechanisms \citep{vig2020causal, geiger-etal:2020:blackbox,geiger2021causal,Geiger-etal:2023:DAS, finlayson-etal-2021-causal, Meng:2022, Stolfo23, Todd2024,prakash2024finetuning, mueller2024questrightmediatorhistory}.
+We embrace that causality is core to mechanistic interpretability.} which, in contrast to behavioral interpretability, is precisely aimed at reverse engineering the \textit{internals} of a black box model in terms of a transparent algorithm.

 Mechanistic interpretability research is quite analogous to the problem that cognitive scientists face in understanding how the human mind works.
 At one extreme, we can try to understand minds at a very low level, e.g., of biochemical processes in the brain.
 At the other extreme, we can focus just on the input-output facts of the system, roughly speaking, on `observable behavior.'
 Analogously, for a deep learning model, we can focus either on low-level features (weight tensors, activation functions, etc.), or on what input-output function is computed.
 In both cases, however, it can be illuminating to investigate the mediating processes and mechanisms that transform input to output at a slightly higher-level of abstraction.
 This is what \cite{Marr} famously called the \emph{algorithmic} level of analysis.
 To the extent that these algorithmic-level hypotheses are transparent to the scientist, we may have a useful elucidation of the agent's inner workings.